dmadon/note-taker/README.md

   This application is deployed with Heroku at https://note-taker-module11.herokuapp.com/.
 No istallation required to use this app.

   ## Usage
   To use this application, visit the url https://note-taker-module11.herokuapp.com/ in your browser.
 To add a new note, simply start typing your note title and text  information in the main section of the page and click the save button at the top right corner to save it.
 To view a saved note, simply click on the note's title from the left side of the page.
 To add a new note, click the + button in the top right corner.

-  ## Contributing
-  To contribute, fork the repo and submit a pull request with your changes.

-  ## Tests
-  No testing instructions for this project.

   ## License